thet/quintagroup.dropdownmenu/README.txt

     'prefix' defined in DropDownMenu configlet, default value '' 'suffix' defined in DropDownMenu configlet, default value '_sub'

-So the actions structure can look like:
+So, the actions structure can look like:

     / portal_tabs
     |- home